logankopas/tkdkop.github.io/content/about.md

 +++
 date = '2025-03-17T19:27:56-06:00'
-draft = true
 title = 'About'
 +++

 ## About Me

 Hi, my name is Logan.
+I work with computers and I have 4 pets.